AnjaliFartare/HackerNewsClient/README.md

 ## HackerNews Client

-This Angular application displays the top 200 Hacker News stories using data served by the ASP.NET Core Web API.
+This Angular application displays the Hacker News stories using data served by the ASP.NET Core Web API.

 ---
 ## Prerequisites